 Tell us a Little Bit About Your Family

-Hi Brittany & Jay, we are ‘TheOilyTravelers’, a full-time traveling family from Canada.
+Hi Brittany & Jay, we are ‘TheOilyTravelers’, a full-time traveling and house sitting family from Canada.
 Jamie Joseph, Brantley 6, and Emmerson 4.

 Originally from Foothills AB, we launched our full-time RV life, 5 years ago from British Columbia.
 Both aircrew by Trade.
 This past year I hung up my wings to focus on homeschooling and our travels.